-Keeping in view the necessity to meet the latest developments in Information Technology, The NCA established the Post Graduate Centre for Multimedia Art (PGCMA) in 2001 with financial assistance from the Punjab Information Technology Board to prepare graduates for multi-faceted careers in multimedia industry.
-The Post Graduate Centre of Multimedia Art prepares students to come at par with prevailing international standards of Visual Arts education in the wake of phenomenal development in Information Technology all over the world.
-Multimedia Art is an innovative discipline which seeks to unify a large range of art forms.
+INTRODUCTION Keeping in view the necessity to meet the latest developments in Information Technology, The NCA established the Post Graduate Centre for Multimedia Art (PGCMA) in 2001 with financial assistance from the Punjab Information Technology Board to prepare graduates for multi-faceted careers in multimedia industry.
+The Post Graduate Centre of Multimedia Art prepares students to meet international standards in Visual Arts education in the wake of phenomenal development in Information Technology all over the world.
+Multimedia Art is an innovative discipline that seeks to unify a large range of art forms.
 It encourages students to complement their previous studies and work experience with knowledge and skills in design for development of multimedia products.

 The Post Graduate Center for Multimedia Art strives to be the embodiment of traditional and contemporary arts practice with reference to theoretical and historical backgrounds.
-The Centre, with its interdisciplinary and collaborative approach, endeavors to address gaps within the fields of Fine Art, Design, Art History, and Theory, and imagines it to be a new dynamic space of learning and artistic encounter.
-More than just a space for design discipline, the Post Graduate Center for Multimedia Arts seeks to inspire students to tell their own stories of the region, Pakistan in particular and Asia in general.
-We take pride in offering the only programme in Pakistan with a unique focus on Indigenous themes in all forms of digital media.
+The Centre, with its interdisciplinary and collaborative approach, aims to bridge gaps in Fine Art, Design, Art History and Theory, creating a dynamic space for learning and artistic exploration.
+More than just a space for design discipline, the Post Graduate Center for Multimedia Arts seeks to inspire students to tell their own stories, particularly about Pakistan and the broader Asian region.
+We take pride in offering the only programme in Pakistan with a unique focus on indigenous themes in all forms of digital media.

-The Centre offers a Master of Multimedia Art, a Post Graduate Diploma in Multimedia Art and several shorts courses.
+The Centre offers a Master of Multimedia Art, a Post Graduate Diploma in Multimedia Art and several short courses.
 The Master's programme, developed with the technical assistance from the French Government and the EcoleSupérieure D'art D'Aix-en-Provence, has been designed to produce multimedia professionals.
-These graduates possess advanced capabilities to apply professional skills creatively and ethically for problem-solving through applied research and comprehension of theoretical and philosophical underpinning.
+These graduates possess advanced capabilities to apply professional skills creatively and ethically for problem-solving through applied research and comprehension of theoretical and philosophical underpinnings.
 The PGCMA is committed to raise the level of multimedia application in all professional areas such as digital production, visualization and simulation, multimedia authoring, animation and game design etc. The center provides students with the opportunities to develop and apply their teamwork; project management and business planning expertise through the execution of industry based multimedia projects.